osuosl/beaver-barcamp-pelican/content/pages/sessions.md

 Slug: session-ideas

-Most sessions do not require prepared slides and we even encourage you not to do so.
+Most sessions do not require prepared slides and we even encourage you not to use them.
 We also encourage non-tech sessions and open discussion on a variety of topics.
-Barcamp is an excellent way for you to test out your public speaking skills!
+BarCamp is an excellent way for you to test out your public speaking skills!

-### Here is a sample of session ideas taken from past Beaver Barcamp's:
+### Here are some session ideas taken from past Beaver BarCamps:

 * Angel Foundation
 * Blogging because you need to get a job